Struct yansi::Style

 [src]

-Default, unstylized Style.
-This is identical to Style::default().
+.
+This is identical to Style::default()

-let plain = Style::new();
+use yansi::Style; let plain = Style::new(); assert_eq!(plain, Style::default());

 [src]

-Default, unstylized but masked Style.
-Aside from masking, this is identical to Style::default().
+.
+Aside from masking, this is

-An item with masked styling is not written out when painting is disabled during Display or Debug invocations.
-When painting is enabled, masking has no effect.
+An item with masked styling is not written out when painting is

-let plain = Style::masked();
+use yansi::Style; let plain = Style::masked(); assert_eq!(plain, Style::default());

 [src]

-Constructs a new Stylestructure with the foreground color set to black.
+structure with the foreground color set to black.

-println!("This is going to be black: {}", black.paint("yay!"));
+use yansi::Style; let black = Style::black(); println!("This is going to be black: {}", black.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to red.
+structure with the foreground color set to red.

-println!("This is going to be red: {}", red.paint("yay!"));
+use yansi::Style; let red = Style::red(); println!("This is going to be red: {}", red.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to green.
+structure with the foreground color set to green.

-println!("This is going to be green: {}", green.paint("yay!"));
+use yansi::Style; let green = Style::green(); println!("This is going to be green: {}", green.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to yellow.
+structure with the foreground color set to yellow.

-println!("This is going to be yellow: {}", yellow.paint("yay!"));
+use yansi::Style; let yellow = Style::yellow(); println!("This is going to be yellow: {}", yellow.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to blue.
+structure with the foreground color set to blue.

-println!("This is going to be blue: {}", blue.paint("yay!"));
+use yansi::Style; let blue = Style::blue(); println!("This is going to be blue: {}", blue.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to purple.
+structure with the foreground color set to purple.

-println!("This is going to be purple: {}", purple.paint("yay!"));
+use yansi::Style; let purple = Style::purple(); println!("This is going to be purple: {}", purple.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to cyan.
+structure with the foreground color set to cyan.

-println!("This is going to be cyan: {}", cyan.paint("yay!"));
+use yansi::Style; let cyan = Style::cyan(); println!("This is going to be cyan: {}", cyan.paint("yay!"));

 [src]

-Constructs a new Stylestructure with the foreground color set to white.
+structure with the foreground color set to white.

-println!("This is going to be white: {}", white.paint("yay!"));
+use yansi::Style; let white = Style::white(); println!("This is going to be white: {}", white.paint("yay!"));

 [src]

-Returns the foreground color of self.
+Returns the foreground color of self

 [src]

-Returns the foreground color of self.
+Returns the foreground color of self

 [src]

-Returns true if self is masked.
+Returns true

-let masked = plain.mask();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_masked()); let masked = plain.mask(); assert!(masked.is_masked());

 [src]

-let styled = plain.bold();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_bold()); let styled = plain.bold(); assert!(styled.is_bold());

 [src]

-let styled = plain.dimmed();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_dimmed()); let styled = plain.dimmed(); assert!(styled.is_dimmed());

 [src]

-let styled = plain.italic();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_italic()); let styled = plain.italic(); assert!(styled.is_italic());

 [src]

-let plain = Style::new();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_underline()); let styled = plain.underline(); assert!(styled.is_underline());

 [src]

-let plain = Style::new();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_blink()); let styled = plain.blink(); assert!(styled.is_blink());

 [src]

-let plain = Style::new();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_invert()); let styled = plain.invert(); assert!(styled.is_invert());

 [src]

-let plain = Style::new();
+use yansi::Style; let plain = Style::new(); assert!(!plain.is_hidden()); let styled = plain.hidden(); assert!(styled.is_hidden());

 [src]